top of page

 Left Side Low Back Pain — What Does It Mean?

-It could be something that starts off as a simple sharp stitch on the left side of your back but then slowly grows worse with each day that passes.
+It could be something that starts off as a simple sharp stitch on the left side of your back but then it slowly grows worse with each day that passes.

 When it comes to pain the four most common types of chronic pain that people experience are back pain, headaches, joint pain and nerve pain.

 How do you know if it is just back pain, or if it is something more serious?
+Let's find out.

 Livafortis looks at what it means when you have low back pain on one side.

-How Serious Is It?
+How Serious Is Low Back Pain?

-Back pain is a common occurrence in the US with more than 80% of the population experiencing it at some point in their lives.
 Back pain can radiate from bones, muscles, ligaments, joints, or many other parts of the body.
-Everything from posture and activity levels to diet and obesity can contribute to low back pain.
+Everything from our posture and activity levels to diet and obesity can contribute to our experience of low back pain.

 The good news is that one-sided back pain is actually a fairly common issue, but it can have some very different causes.
 Some causes are more serious than others and should definitely be checked out by your healthcare provider.
+Let's explore some of the most common issues.

 Left side low back pain can be due to soft tissue injury, spinal damage, or internal organ issues.
 Livafortis looks at the signs and symptoms of these.